wassimk/email-junk-catcher/README.md

 ## email-junk-catcher script

-The best spam tool I've ever used just allow-listed a set of domains.
+The best spam tool I've ever used allow-listed a set of domains.

 So, I execute this simple shell script via a `cron` job every few minutes to move messages I care about from my SPAM folder back into the Inbox based on the e-mailed from domain name.